MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/4-application-insights.md

 On the **Performance** screen, you can isolate slow transactions by selecting the time range, operation name, and durations of interest.
 You're also prompted with automatically identified anomalies and commonalities across transactions.
 From here, you can drill into an individual transaction for an end-to-end view of transaction details with a Gantt chart of dependencies.

-You can also gain visibility into page views and browser operations and dependencies if you instrument your web pages with Application Insights.
+If you instrument your web pages with Application Insights, you can also gain visibility into page views and browser operations and dependencies.
 Collecting this browser data requires adding a script to your web pages.
 After you add the script, you can access page views and their associated performance metrics by selecting the **Browser** toggle.

 ## Analyze user behavior